FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 2. Sensory Profile

 Isobutyraldehyde is known for its sharp, pungent odor with fruity and nutty undertones.
-It is often described as having a green, fresh character that can be quite intense.
-The compound's odor threshold is relatively low, making it effective as an impact note in formulations.
-Its sensory role typically involves providing a fresh, fruity top note that can enhance the realism and complexity of flavor and fragrance compositions.
+It is often described as having a green, apple-like scent, which can be quite intense and diffusive.
+The compound serves as an impact note in formulations, providing a fresh, aldehydic character that can enhance the overall sensory profile of a product.
+Odor thresholds are not clearly reported, but its potent nature suggests it is effective at low concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature